pjljvandelaar/Haystack-Ada/README.md

 Finally the buttons:
  - Find: Pressing this button will prompt Haystack to search the selected context for any matches to the search pattern.
- - Find all: Same as Find, only now Haystack will add all found matches to GNAT Studio's Locations view
+ - Find All: Same as Find, only now Haystack will add all found matches to GNAT Studio's Locations view
  - Next: Once matches have been found, this button will select the next match found.
  - Previous: Once matches have been found, this button will select the previous match found.
  - Replace Next: Once matches have been found, this button will apply the replacement to the currently selected match and then select the next match.
  - Replace All: Once matches have been found, this button will apply the replacement to all found matches.

+## History
+Haystack-Ada was initially developed by a team of students from the University of Twente as a response to an assignment posted by [ESI](https://esi.nl/) and [ITEC](https://itecequipment.com/), an independent subsidiary of [Nexperia](https://nexperia.com/).

 ## Related technologies
 * [Renaissance-Ada](https://github.com/TNO/Renaissance-Ada) is [ESI](https://esi.nl)'s Renaissance approach to legacy [Ada](https://en.wikipedia.org/wiki/Ada_(programming_language)) software.
 Haystack-Ada uses a (partial) re-implementation of the rejuvenation library in Python